Learn about the Belgian minimum wage and the average salary you can expect to earn as an expat in Belgium

 Gender pay gap in Belgium

-Separate figures released by the OECD in 2017 cite Belgium as having one of the lowest gender pay gaps in Europe, at just 3.3%.
-This compares very favourably to the EU average of 19.2% – and in the public sector, women in Belgium are paid more on an hourly basis than men.
+Figures from the OECD cite Belgium as having one of the lowest gender pay gaps in Europe (3.7%).
+This compares favorably to the EU average of 19.1%.
+In the public sector, women in Belgium earn more on an hourly basis than men.

 How does salary in Belgium compare?

-In addition to having one of the highest minimum wages in Europe, Belgium also has labour laws in place to protect the rights of workers at a national level.
+In addition to having one of the highest minimum wages in Europe, Belgium also has stronglabor laws that protect the rights of workers at a national level.

-Employers in Belgium must pay their staff at least once a month, or twice a month if they’re a manual worker.
+Employers in Belgium must pay their staff at least once a month.
+Manual workers receive payment twice a month.
 They must also provide a payslip to the employee for each payment they make.

-To ensure the Belgian minimum wage is being paid, employers must provide a yearly account of the total amount they’ve paid their workers (similar to a P50 in the UK).
-The labour inspectorate can access this record to check that employers are abiding by the rules.
+Employers must provide a yearly account of the total amount they’ve paid their workers.
+The labor inspectorate can access this record to check that employers are abiding by the rules.

 Belgium operates a maximum 40-hour working week, although working hours are usually 38 hours a week.
-Employees in Belgium are entitled to 24 days of holiday each year, although some collective labour agreements offer a greater allowance in addition to the 10 annual Belgian national holidays.
+Employees are entitled to 24 days of holiday each year, although some collective labor agreements offer a greater allowance in addition to the 10 annual Belgian national holidays.
 Read more in our guide to vacation leave in Belgium.